bradreeder/Array-Methods-Tutorial/README.md

 `_reduce`, and `_reduceRight`.

 My array methods are not polyfills for the real methods.
-There are a number of edge cases the real ones handle that I've avoided handling for sake of capturing the basic idea of these methods as simply as possible.
+There are a number of edge cases the real ones handle that I've avoided for sake of capturing the basic idea of these methods as simply as possible.

 ##Why